ONLYOFFICE/plugin-zotero/README.md

 The plugin is pre-installed in ONLYOFFICE Enterprise Edition, Community Edition (Document Server + Community Server), ONLYOFFICE cloud service, and ONLYOFFICE Personal.

-For ONLYOFFICE Integration Edition as well as ONLYOFFICE Document Server integrated with a 3rd-party storage manual installation is required.
+For ONLYOFFICE Desktop Editors, ONLYOFFICE Integration Edition, and ONLYOFFICE Document Server integrated with a 3rd-party storage manual installation is required.

 ## How to use